bvinoth186/notes/AWS.md

 - Root volume will not be encrypted by default
 - To encrypt root volume, 2 ways
 - 1. OS level like bit locker
-- 2. Create snapshot, Copy, while copying to do encrypt, from encrypted snapshot, create image and launch Image.
+- 2. Create snapshot, Copy, while copying to do encrypt, from encrypted snapshot, either create image and launch Image or attach the volume with existing EC2.
 Launching will not supported in free tier
 - Encryption – Master Key – Default – aws/ebs
 - lsblk – List the block devices
 - file –s  {/dev/xvdf}  - to view the filesystem